 - Digestive tract tumors known as gastrointestinal stromal tumors.

-A diagnosis of neurofibromatosis type 1 can be decided with or without genetic testing.
-Genetic testing can be offered to people who have features that suggest neurofibromatosis, type 1; however, it is possible to establish a clinical diagnosis without genetic testing.
-A person with two or more of the following features can be given a clinical diagnosis of neurofibromatosis type 1 even if genetic testing is not done, or if it is performed and the result comes back negative:
+A diagnosis of Neurofibromatosis type 1 can be made with or without genetic testing.
+Genetic testing can be offered to people who have features that suggest Neurofibromatosis, type 1; however, it is possible to establish a clinical diagnosis without genetic testing.
+A person with two or more of the following features can be given a clinical diagnosis of Neurofibromatosis type 1 even if genetic testing is not done, or if it is performed and the result comes back negative:

 - Six or more café-au-lait spots measuring at least:

 - Five millimeters across at the widest point in children